jamesjonesmath/canvancement/roster/access-report/README.md

 This enhancement allows you to obtain the raw data for all students in the course.
 You will need to manipulate the data to obtain anything useful from it.

+Note that the report may take a while to run, depending on the size of your class.
+The _Access Report Data_ button is disabled while it is running.

 ## Customization
 This script will automatically run on any Canvas instance hosted at ``*.instructure.com``.
 If you have a custom domain, then you will need to modify the `\\ @include` line to refer to your site.